GerryHolt/IconicRebuild/README.md

 Original Developer: Gerry Holt

 ### 1.3.2
-Removed Sumo Plugin and manually added Sumo to header.
+Removed Sumo Plugin and manually added Sumo to footer.

 ### 1.3.1
 Fixed masonry by adding in imagesloaded library forcing masonry to wait for all images to load in before capturing item height for sorting